 A split tooth is often a result of a cracked tooth not being treated and the crack progressing.

-Depending on the size and position will determine how much or the tooth can be saved.
+The size and position of the crack will determine how much or if the tooth can be saved.

 - Vertical root fracture